Marketing Case Study #4: Nintendo & The Blue Ocean Strategy

 In the case of the Nintendo Wii, commercials were focused on family playing together while more standard gaming advertisement is focused on storytelling, epicness, and being the "hero" of the story.

-Regarding the case of the Nintendo Wii, if the sales were outstanding regarding consoles, it was worth regarding sold softwares.
-Casual gamers are a bigger audience than hardcore gamers but these last ones invest more and are more loyal to Sony & Microsoft than casual gamers to Nintendo…
+Regarding the case of the Nintendo Wii, if the sales were outstanding regarding consoles, it was worth considering the sold videogames.
+Casual gamers are a bigger audience than hardcore gamers but these last ones invest more and are more loyal to Sony & Microsoft than casual gamers to Nintendo...

 Hope you learned something interesting with this blue ocean strategy and see you soon for the next marketing case study!